This post on new tourist fees and visa changes was updated in 2025.

 Now they’re imposing a fee that is the highest in Europe.
 According to the city’s finance chief, Hester van Buren, tourists will pay an average of €22 euros per night in taxes rather than the €15 euros it had previously cost on a room of the average price in the city.

-Venice – After banning cruise ships from coming into Venice and still dealing with the massive crowds of day-trippers, the city where it’s hard to find a local resident amidst all the tourists will charge visitors €5 per person if they are not spending the night in the city.
+Venice – After banning cruise ships from coming into Venice and still dealing with the massive crowds of day-trippers, the city where it’s hard to find a local resident amidst all the tourists started charging visitors €5 per person if they are not spending the night in the city.

 Many other locations are adding an extra tax on cruise ship visitors, who arrive by the thousands but spend most of their money with the ship company.
 The latest announcement on this front is Quintana Roo in Mexico, home of Cancun and Cozumel.
 Others include New York City, Scotland, and the Virgin Islands.